MITLibraries/timdex-pipeline-lambdas/README.md

 ### Makefile Use for AWS

-A makefile is provided with account specific "dist" "publish" and "update-format-lambda"
+A makefile is provided with account specific "dist" "publish" and "update-format-lambda" commands.

 "Update-format-lambda" is required anytime an image is published to the ECR that contains a change to the format function in order for the format-lambda to use the updated code.